saturn597/RPN/README.md

 Example programs
 =====================
 You will find several example programs in the "examples" directory of this repository.
-There is a sample "fizzbuzz" program, another program that can identify and list prime numbers, and a program demonstrating an algorithm that reverses the stack down to a given depth.
+There is a sample "fizzbuzz" program, another program that can identify and list prime numbers, and a program that defines a word capable of reversing RPN's stack down to an arbitrary depth.

-You can view the source or try running or compiling them using the methods discussed above.
-For example:
+You can run these examples using the methods discussed under "Usage".
+For example, the following line will run the example "primes.rpn" in LLVM's interpreter:

 `./rpn examples/primes.rpn | lli`

+Whereas this line will produce an executable program called "primes":

 `./rpn examples/primes.rpn | clang -x ir -o primes -`

 The remainder of this document will describe the RPN language as it has been built so far.

-Pushing to the stack
+Language basics
 =====================
 Like Forth, RPN operates on "words."
 Words are sequences of characters separated by whitespace.
 They can contain any characters except white space.

 Note that RPN words, like Forth words, are case insensitive - `DUP` or `DuP` or `duP` all mean the same thing.

-Also, like Forth, RPN operates on a mostly last-in-first-out stack.
+Also, like Forth, RPN operates on a stack.
+RPN's stack is (mostly) last-in-first-out.

 The simplest thing you can do is to push a number to the top of the stack.
-To do this, simply enter the number.
+To do this, just enter the number.
 In the REPL:

 `Ready> 2.739`